-The problem is dealing with systematic errors in the sampling of different luminosities (absolute magnitudes) in surveys.
+Volume weighting is a technique for accommodating the Malmquist bias (and I think may be able to deal with the Eddington bias).
+The weighting is actually done using the inverse of the volume, thus it is sometimes referred to as inverse volume weighting.
+The goal is dealing with systematic errors in the sampling of different luminosities (absolute magnitudes) in surveys.
 This method of dealing with it is to calculate a volume for each luminosity, consisting of the volume of space in which an object of that luminosity would be detected by the survey.
 Vmax is the term used for such a volume, i.e., a Vmax exists for each possible luminosity.
-When counting objects of a given luminosity, when using it statistically, multiply the count times 1/Vmax (and the technique is also known as the 1/Vmax Method).
-Examples of usage would be in deriving (from the survey data) a mean luminosity of objects within some a volume of space, or a density function of luminosities over such a volume.
+When counting objects of a given luminosity, when using it statistically, multiply the count times 1/Vmax (and the technique is also known as the 1/Vmax method).
+Examples of applicability would be in deriving (from the survey data) a mean luminosity of objects within some a volume of space, or a density function of luminosities over such a volume.